 If you love the farmhouse look with a rustic dining table and sliding barn doors, this gorgeous dining room table chandelier would be perfect!

 The turned wood piece in the center is just so pretty and pairs perfectly with the white-wash painted iron accents of the candelabra.

 When I saw this jaw-dropping crystal chandelier against the dark gray charcoal background, I thought it look stunning my newly painted dining room–if I were going for a glam look!
 I’m sure it’s even more beautiful in person!

-If you are planning to change out your light fixture yourself, you may want to know exact what size light to purchase and where to hang it in relation to your table.
+If you are planning to change out your light fixture yourself, you may want to know exact what size light to purchase.
+You’ll also need to know where to hang it in relation to your table.
 Here are a few tips from Circa Lighting:

 If you have a round dining room table, you’ll want the light fixture to be between 1/2 and 3/4ths the diameter of your table.

 I’m still undecided about sprucing up the chandelier that I already have while I save up my money to buy the one I truly love, or replacing it with a more budget-friendly fixture.
 (Pssstttt: I ended up with the one I loved!)

 Which light fixture is your favorite?
 I’d love to hear in the comments!

 Click or Tap on any image below to shop the lights!